1211103293/PF2223T1-Assignment/PART2.md

 ## To Do

-1. Random objects appear under the rock
+1. Making random objects appear under the rock
+2. Changing the zombies symbol on the board from 'Z' to digit values

 ## Additional Features